Facilitation feedback from October 13, 2023 UMaine “Practical Public Speaking for Business” session:

 Written comments from Mid-Maine Breakfast Series (November 2014): “Quite inspirational, thanks!; Excellent job, I learned a lot!; Well done-thanks!; Personal stories were great; Nice job- people look at your shoes! 😉 ; very inspirational!; Excellent at engaging audience; great as usual; Nice body/story telling in your presentation.
 Suggest repeating; Excellent!; Great job!; Thank you”

 “Dear Tom, Wow, those performances in my Public Speaking classes were great!
-Thank you so much for coming to class and sharing your remarkable expertise in both the performances and the discussions afterwards.
+Thank you so much for coming to class and sharing your remarkable expertise in both the performances and the discussions afterward.
 You were terrific in every respect.
 The best thing for me was to have someone of your caliber show the students all of the techniques we’ve been working on, with the hand gestures and vocal variety and volume control and emphasis and pauses and—well, everything.
-The hand gestures were particularly useful for the class to see, because people realized right away that you didn’t have any empty gestures.
+The hand gestures were particularly useful for the class to see because people realized right away that you didn’t have any empty gestures.
 Even the small stuff that came out in the discussion sessions hit home with the students, such as your citing a source (the “Never Eat Alone” book you mentioned) and being truthful (your “98% truth” figure and the two tiny areas which you modified—the time sequence and the wording of the lady from St. Louis).
 The D-Day speech was strong, and the Frank speech was stunning, and both of them were in your real voice, too.
 Thank you once again for your generosity in coming to Thomas College.” – Dog Wallace, Public Speaking Professor, Thomas College 3/14/14

 Verbatim Comments: “He incorporated his personal memories and situations into his speech; was honest about journey; He drew from his own experiences and had personalized stories on how to improve—it was one of the best presentations I’ve heard in a long time; he gave real practical tips that we can implement (i.e., write it out, repetition, stage time, and being a student of yourself); Dynamic speaker and kept my attention; I loved the advice on having your elevator speech ready at all times, also enjoyed hearing Tom’s personal triumphs and most defeating moments, really has given me a different perspective on negative feedback I’ve received; Tom was very personable; it was a fresh perspective and applied to everyone; this was an in-depth presentation with a fresh and honest perspective; kudos to the person who invited Tom; Very energetic, influential and motivating; it was very motivational to listen to the presenter and made me feel that I am not alone in my fear of public speaking and gave me confidence that I CAN do it.
 Overall —well worth my time to attend.”